-For this part I recommend going to your local craft store (Etsy too) and picking out a set of “coarse style glitters” in red & green, and a small selection of sequins or confetti.
+For this part I recommend going to your local craft store or Etsy.com.
+There you should be able to find a “coarse style glitter” in red & green, and a selection of sequins or confetti.
 Look in your stash!
 There’s a good chance you may already have them!

 For the other special shapes embeds, like the peppermint candy; HappyKawaii Supplies over at Etsy.com has a selection of Christmas confetti made out of polymer clay.
 Thin polymer clay works really well in cast resin.
 The link below will take you to the HappyKawaiiSupplies Storefront.

 Bottle Caps & Tools!

 I purchased the bottle caps and magnets used in this project from Bottlecapco.com.
 What I liked most about this company is that they allow you to pick and choose your colors.
 Also, the minimal plastic packaging was appealing to me.
 How long did my order take to get to me?
 About 7 days with Priority shipping.
 This recommendation isn’t sponsored, I just like their customer service & selection.

 For the Christmas Cats, I chose the red & green bottle caps that have an “anodized look” to them.
 For the Santa bottle cap, I chose the lacquered Christmas red.